timwie/aio-overpass/README.md

 #### See also
 - API reference is forthcoming :construction:
-- Changelog is forthcoming :construction:
+- The version history is available in [CHANGELOG.md](CHANGELOG.md).
 - Contributor guide is forthcoming :construction:

 <br>